 SwiftLint checks the source code for programmatic as well as stylistic errors.
 This is helpful in identifying some common and uncommon mistakes that are made during coding.
 SwiftLint is based on guidelines from the Swift style guide.
 To put it simply, it can help us with:

-- maintaining a higher level of code discipline and
+- maintaining a higher level of code discipline

-- increasing the reliability of the code.
+- increasing the code's reliability

 You can easily install SwiftLint using Homebrew:

 If you have already installed SwiftLint, you can update it to the latest version using the